Unbiased Top-k Learning to Rank with Causal Likelihood Decomposition: Analyzing the Biases in top-k ranking

-In this section, based on a causal graph, we illustrate why ranking models will be biased if trained with only selected $(q,d)$ pairs, and how to realize unbiased learning.

-As shown in Figure~\ref{fig:biascausalgraph}(b), given a query-document pair $(q,d)$, the selection of the document will be determined by feature $\mathbf{x}$ and relevance $R$ simultaneously, while $\mathbf{x}$ will impact $R$.
-Please note that the rank position used to select is determined by the predicted score of logging policy $\pi_0$, and $\pi_0$ is trained by $\mathbf{x}$ and $R$\footnote{In real search practices, a small number of the human label can be utilized to train $\pi_0$.}, thus the selection $S$ is indirectly determined by $\mathbf{x}$ and $R$.
-The intermediate factors are omitted for simplifying the formulation.
+Next, we will illustrate why ranking models are biased if they are trained with user clicks directly, and reveal the distinctions and association between the position bias and sample selection bias.
+In order to accomplish this, we introduce a causal graph representing the observed log data, depicted in Figure~\ref{fig:biascausalgraph}.
+This causal graph comprises six causal variables denoted as $\{\mathbf{x},P,R,S,E,C\}$ which have been defined in Table~\ref{tab:notation}.
+The graph's edges describe causal relations between variables: \begin{itemize} \item $\mathbf{x} \rightarrow R$: this edges represents the causal relations of the query- document pair's feature $\mathbf{x}$ and their corresponding relevance score $R$, which is the effect that an unbiased ranking model needs to estimate. \item $\mathbf{x} \rightarrow P$: the displayed position $P$ is determined by a logging policy $\pi_0(\mathbf{x})$ which takes the feature $\mathbf{x}$ as the input. \item $P \rightarrow E$: the chance of an item examined by users is determined by its displayed position $P$, note that the variable $E$ is unobserved. \item $(\mathbf{x}, R) \rightarrow S$: the rank position used to select is determined by the predicted score of logging policy $\pi_0$, and $\pi_0$ is trained by $\mathbf{x}$ and $R$\footnote{In real search practices, a small number of the human label can be utilized to train $\pi_0$.}, thus the selection $S$ is indirectly determined by $\mathbf{x}$ and $R$.
+The intermediate factors are omitted for simplifying the illustration. \item $(E,R) \rightarrow C$: the click $C$ on a query-document pair will be impacted by both the examination $E$ and the perceived relevance $R$ of a user, which is followed by the examination hypothesis~\citep{Richardson2007Predicting} \end{itemize}

-In the real world, users can only observe those $(q,d)$'s that are selected and presented at the top-$k$ positions.
-The joint probability of a selected sample is:

-Equation \eqref{eq: selection_lilelihood} shows that this joint probability can be decomposed into the selection probability $\mathrm{Pr}(S=1|\mathbf{x})$ of a given $(q,d)$, and the relevance probability $\mathrm{Pr}(R=r|S=1,\mathbf{x})$ conditioned on the selection.
-It is obvious that only $\mathrm{Pr}(R=r|S=1,\mathbf{x})$, the upper bound of the joint probability of selected data, is actually maximized if the selected data is directly used to learn the ranking model.

-From the viewpoint of a causal graph, $S$ is the collider~\citep{pearl2009causality} between $\mathbf{x}$ and $R$.
-The backdoor path between $\mathbf{x}$ and $R$ will be opened when conditioned on it.
-The sample selection bias in top-$k$ ranking is in fact an instantiation of collider bias~\citep{cole2010illustrating}, which leads to mistakenly estimate the effect from $\mathbf{x}$ to $R$.
-Based on the causal analysis, we know that the unbiased model should be learned from $\mathrm{Pr}(R=r|\mathbf{x})$, which is not conditioned on $S$, and Equation~(\ref{eq: selection_lilelihood}) can be re-written as:

-where the first term $\mathrm{Pr}(R=r|\mathbf{x})$ is an unbiased term, and the second term $\mathrm{Pr}(S=1|R=r,\mathbf{x})$ is a conditional selection probability.
-Modeling this joint probability can mitigate the sample selection bias.
-Note that the second term in Equation~(\ref{eq: mitigate_selectionbias}) can be regarded as an adjustment towards each selected data: the $(q,d)$ pairs that have a lower probability to be selected should be up weighted in its unbiased term, and vice versa.
-Also note that the relevance $R$ is unobserved for every $(q,d)$ pair in click data.
-Thus it is necessary to eliminate the position bias in the click signal first.